Another Pi1541

 So for now that is about it for this C64.
 In the future I will be doing more to it.
 The remaining repairs to the case.
 That include the Clip and post repair as well as painting and installing a new Badge plate.
 Checking out the * key, as well as installing the replacement keys and springs.
 I also have a capacitor replacement kit for it.
 With the 84 Breadbin I already worked on, I had found some capacitors that showed evidence of failing, so I figure this one is going to be served well by replacing them.
 I do wonder if that, especially the ones in the RF Modulator, may make a difference in the video output.
 I may or may not install some additional heatsinks.
 The computer is working fine, but it does have bad jailbars, so I may do something with that too at some point.
 I don’t know of removing the modulator and building up a replacement would help that or not.

 I would love to know where the other Breadbins that were sold with this ended up and see that they were properly cared for.
-There was a very interesting VIC that I would have loved to see, but I wasn’t paying that kind of cash for a VIC let alone one that looked like it spend a few years sitting in water.
+There was a very interesting VIC that I would have loved to see, but I wasn’t paying that kind of cash for a VIC let alone one that looked like it spent a few years sitting in water.

 Pi1541 in 1541 Case & Tapuino – Part 2 (Board Etching and Build)